natebellanger10/ClimbingProject/README.md

 - Give it a name, I named mine CSVFiles.

-- You now have a Data Lake to upload data into.
+- You now have a Container within the Data Lake to upload data into.
 From here you can upload data or create directories within the Lake.

 - Press to the upload button to start adding data to your Data Lake.